Public Relations Requirements

 Public Relations Careers

 The career trajectory of people with a Public Relations degree appears to be focused around a few careers.
-The most common career that users with Public Relations degrees have experience in is Public Relations Specialist, followed by Marketing Manager, Event Planner, Retail Salesperson, Social Media Manager, Digital Marketing Specialist, Publicist, Customer Service Representative, Food Server, and Copywriter.
+The most common career that users with Public Relations degrees have experience in is Public Relations Specialist, followed by Publicist, Social Media Manager, Marketing Manager, Event Planner, Digital Marketing Specialist, Journalist, Copywriter, Account Manager, and Advertising Manager.

 |Career||% of graduates||% of population||Multiple|